Skip to content

 Saturated machine at nominal operating conditions: IfBexcI_{fB}^{exc} is the field current when the machine produces nominal active and reactive powers (P=cosϕNP = \cos\phi_N, Q=sinϕNQ = \sin\phi_N) at nominal voltage and speed, with saturation.

-The synchronous machine is declared in the data file with the SYNC_MACH record:
+The synchronous machine itself is declared with the SYNC_MACH record:

 SYNC_MACH name bus FP FQ P Q SNOM Pnom H D IBRATIO